Northern Virginia Community College, Annandale: Foodservice (CF) Building

 This two-story building has the campus cafeteria, as well as an arcade room that also has many vending machines and a microwave oven on the first floor, and student organization rooms and the faculty lounge on the second floor.

 Classroom (CC) Building

 This two-story building contains faculty offices, the office of the Dean of the Business and Public Services Division, and classrooms for business, accounting, and criminal justice classes.

 TV Tech (CT) Building

-This five-story is the tallest building on campus (other than the parking garage) and contains mostly classrooms for computer-related classes (many are computer labs), plus foreign language and math classrooms.
+This five-story building is the tallest on campus (other than the parking garage) and contains mostly classrooms for computer-related classes (many are computer labs), plus foreign language and math classrooms.
 The top floor is a branch campus and recruiting center for Old Dominion University.

 McDiarmid (CM) Building

 This three-story building has mostly math and liberal arts classrooms, as well as several large kitchens for the school's culinary arts and hospitality programs.